aleshaleksey/fansys23/06-abilities.md

 |I|1|You can move up to your movement speed without penalties to maintain stealth|
 |II|2|You can run while stealthed (no stealth penalty), as long as you have some concealment|
 |III|3|You can sprint wile stealthed (no stealth penalty), as long as you have some concealment|

 ___
+#### Sleep on the Wing

+**Type**: (Natural, Class B, cost = 2 points)

+**Description**: This character can fly continuously without ever landing.

+**Prerequisites**:
+- Flight time of 10 hours.
+- "[Second Soul](#second-soul)" or "[Alert](#alert)" boons, OR 19+ to CHA or WIS.
+  - This prerequisite is waived for entities that do not sleep.

+**Limitations**:
+- After expanding its normal flight time, the character can ONLY fly at half of its base movement speed until it completes a rest.
+- During such flight, it does not regain SP dice, MP dice, SP, MP or HP from resting, however it does regain journey time and can sleep if it so chooses.

+___
 #### Speed